 Now that you have your main dish of the best Tourtiere recipe ever all set what will you be serving with it?
 Here are some of our family favourite side dishes that go great with Tourtiere and are perfect for any meal including Christmas Eve

 - Gravy – Make your own or buy canned beef gravy to serve with your tourtiere.
 Gravy is a must, I don’t each gravy on any other meat, but it pairs perfectly with meat pie.
 But hey if you hate gravy there is always ketchup.

 - Potatoes – This is the second must-have when it comes to Tourtiere.
 Personally, I think mashed potatoes are your best bet for a side dish with Tourtiere.
 The creamy texture is a perfect complement to the pork pie and you can use the gravy on the Tourtiere and the mashed potatoes.

 - Carrots – A staple side dish that everyone loves.
 Cooked carrots don’t have to be boring.
 Mix it up by trying Maple Glazed Carrots for a twist on a classic veggie.

 - Brussels Sprouts – Don’t forget to include your greens in your Tourtiere dinner.
 There are so many ways to enjoy Brussels Sprouts – roasted, steamed, grilled.
-Give these Maple Bacon Brussels Sprout a try, because bacon makes everything better!
+Give these Maple Bacon Brussels Sprouts a try, because bacon makes everything better!